ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/debt_prompts.md

 • Have you received paperwork from the court?
 If so, what stage are court proceedings at?

-• If there are no court proceedings, why do you think there is a threat?
+• If there are no court proceedings, why do you think you might lose your home?

 • What type of loan do you have on the property - is it a mortgage, secured loan or an all-monies charge?